 Data has helped drive the push toward population health, which is bigger than any particular health system.
 Yet health systems can use information available about groups of people to help plan where to target their resources.

 One effort to collect data — a lot of data — is visiting the region now.
-The National Institutes of Health’s “All of Us” Research Program aims to collect data from 1 million people all around the United States.
+The National Institutes of Health’s “All of Us” Research Program aims to collect data from 1 million people.

-In year two of the 10-year effort, “All of Us” collects information from people diverse in areas such as ethnicity, age and socioeconomic status.
+As part of a 10-year effort, “All of Us” collects information from people diverse in areas such as ethnicity, age and socioeconomic status.
 So far, more than 192,000 people have enrolled.
 They can contribute as much or as little information as they like, according to “All of Us” field director Francisco Huizar.
 Data may range from survey questions all the way up to blood and urine samples.

 “A project like ‘All of Us,’ that’s population-based … they’re obviously collecting genetic information from these individuals, but then they’re also going to be collecting demographic information, information about their social determinants, information about their health care utilization and health behaviors,” Griese said.

-It’s important to Huizar, who is Hispanic, that “All of Us” truly does represent all types of populations, especially those like his that are typically underrepresented in studies.
+It’s important to Huizar, who is Hispanic, that “All of Us” truly represents all populations, especially those like his that are typically underrepresented in studies.
 “We need anyone and everyone to be involved,” he said.

 “All of Us” and population health both seek the complete picture of all of us.
 But with that will come pathways to better well-being for each of us.